alainakafkes/workshop-tipkit/Iliad.swiftpm/README.md

 >
 > Sadly Xcode's did not allow me specify a minimum iOS version in this app playground, so you may run into this error a number of times. :<

 Now that you can preview your tip as a `TipView`, you can zhuzh it up using view modifiers.
+As with other SwiftUI `View`s, you can tweak a tip's [appearance](https://developer.apple.com/documentation/swiftui/view-appearance), [text](https://developer.apple.com/documentation/swiftui/view-text-and-symbols), and [layout](https://developer.apple.com/documentation/swiftui/view-layout).
+You can also employ tip-specific view modifiers, such as [`.tipCornerRadius()`](https://developer.apple.com/documentation/swiftui/view/tipcornerradius(_:antialiased:)/), which sets the corner radius of an inline `TipView`.

 **Exercise**: Apply one or more view modifiers to the `TipView` you created in the last exercise.
-Consider tweaking its [appearance](https://developer.apple.com/documentation/swiftui/view-appearance), [text](https://developer.apple.com/documentation/swiftui/view-text-and-symbols), and [layout](https://developer.apple.com/documentation/swiftui/view-layout).

 You can alternatively build out a style to apply to more than one tip.
 (More only multiple tips soon!).
 SwiftUI views – like the `TipView` itself – accept a [`.tipViewStyle()`](https://developer.apple.com/documentation/SwiftUI/View/tipViewStyle(_:)) view modifier.
 The one and only argument of the `tipViewStyle` modifier is an object that conforms to the [`TipViewStyle`](https://developer.apple.com/documentation/TipKit/TipViewStyle) protocol.